kyr0/kyr0/README.md

   - [@jsheaven/observed](https://github.com/jsheaven/observed) - explicit, `Proxy`-based reactive pattern implementation for objects of any depth
   - [@jsheaven/validalli](https://github.com/jsheaven/validalli) - functional, well-tested, framework-agnostic (form) validation library based on the composition pattern
 - ⚒️ Re-implemented for educational purposes ("True knowledge lies in creation")
-  - [milkymilky.rocks](https://milkymilky.rocks) - the good old Winamp/Geiss music visualisation app - for Mac, Windows, Linux, using WebGL and shaders, based on Electron; ...as I wanted to understand WebGL shaders and sample-based audio DSP better
   - [vanil](https://github.com/kyr0/vanil) - static website builder similar to [Astro.build](https://astro.build), Next.js and Gatsby
   - [@sprintype-org/springtype](https://github.com/springtype-org/springtype) - a 4k nano-framework with a Virtual DOM implementation and React-like features; [Colivery](https://github.com/colivery) is built with it
   - [nes-ui-react](https://github.com/kyr0/nes-ui-react) - a SASS/SCSS design framework for an 8-bit UI reminisence look and feel, re-implemented the patterns of prominent UI frameworks; [bootsector.games](https://bootsector.games) is built with it